Xatunix/mlb-led-scoreboard/README.md

 - Removed "Due Up" names when End of the 9th, since most games are over at this time, and Mid 7th, for 7th inning stretch gifs
     - Future: Will only remove Due Up when game is NOT going into extra innings
 - Added 7th inning stretch animations (4)
+- Added Top/Bottom arrow so it is clear which team is coming up next
+- Added code to allow for Scrolling of up-next batter names if desired (CURRENT DISABLED, look for booleon in game.py.
+Will require coordinates edits to function properly if re-enabled)
 - Bug fix: The inning number wasn't playing nicely with my format after 9 innings, so I manually moved it a couple spaces to the left > 9 innings

 Pre/PostGame Display: